Cast and Attached Shadow Detection via Iterative Light and Geometry Reasoning: Experiments and Results

-\textbf{Effect of loss design.} We further study the contribution of each loss component by ablating them individually during training.
-Excluding any single term leads to performance degradation, indicating that each loss plays a complementary role in guiding the network.
-The distance-based term $\mathcal{L}_{\text{dist}}$ regularizes the logits of cast and attached shadows through a class-conditional margin, enforcing a clearer decision boundary between the two categories.
-The light-related losses, $\mathcal{L}_{\text{att}}$ and $\mathcal{L}_{\text{dir}}$, guide the light estimator to produce more accurate and spatially coherent partial maps by aligning its outputs with ground-truth cues and enforcing directional consistency.
-Together, these objectives promote robust geometry–light interaction and lead to more reliable shadow predictions.
+\paragraph{Effect of loss design.} We ablate each loss term individually during training.
+Removing any single term reduces performance, indicating that the losses are complementary. $\mathcal{L}_{\text{dist}}$ encourages separation between cast and attached logits via a class-conditional margin, leading to a clearer decision boundary.
+The light-related losses, $\mathcal{L}_{\text{att}}$ and $\mathcal{L}_{\text{dir}}$, guide the light estimator to produce spatially coherent partial maps by aligning outputs with ground-truth cues and enforcing directional consistency.
+Together, these objectives promote effective geometry--light interaction and more reliable shadow predictions.